velenchan/larc23/README.md

 ## Query Mechanism

-We, the LARC team, propose two different mechanisms, which we call Average-Max and Non-Principal Commponent Analysis, respectively.
-Note that both mechanisums are enlighted by the "SNP-based measures of relatedness" in [this paper][5].
+We, the LARC team, propose two different mechanisms, which we call Average-Max and  Minority-Max, respectively.
+Note that both mechanisms are enlighted by the "SNP-based measures of relatedness" in [this paper][5].

 ### Notations